Vrancea County: Geography

 Hills near the Milcov River, which divides Moldavia from Muntenia.

 Vrancea County covers an area of 4857 km2.
 A curvedly shaped mountainous area, known in Romanian as the Carpații de Curbură, lies in the western part of the county, at the Southern end of the Eastern Carpathians, with heights over 1400 m.
 To the East, the heights decrease into hilly areas and the lower valley of the Siret River.

 The main tributary of the Siret, which crosses the county, is the Putna River.
 A right tributary of the Putna is the Milcov, a river that divides Moldavia from Muntenia.

 Seismic hazard

 The territory of Vrancea County is the most seismically active zone of Romania, with yearly earthquakes whose focal depths are between 80 and 160 km and therefore affect wide regions.
+This region is sometimes called Europe's "Ring of Fire".

-The earthquakes with the epicenter in Vrancea are caused by the movements of the nearby fault blocks.
+These earthquakes with epicenter in Vrancea are caused by the movements of the nearby fault blocks.
 Devastating earthquakes measuring 7 to 8 on the Richter scale have been recorded.

 The deadliest were the 1977 Vrancea earthquake, which killed over 1,500 people in Romania and Bulgaria, and the 1940 Vrancea earthquake which killed over 1,000 people.
 The most powerful was the 1802 Vrancea earthquake with an estimated intensity of 7.9 on the moment magnitude scale, but which killed only 4 people.
 Other notable earthquakes were the 1738 Vrancea earthquake, the 1838 Vrancea earthquake and the 1986 Vrancea earthquake.